elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 ## HTTP/1 and HTTP/2

-The `Mint.HTTP` module has a single interface for both HTTP/1 and HTTP/2 connections and performs version negotation on HTTPS connections, HTTP connections default to HTTP/1.
+The `Mint.HTTP` module has a single interface for both HTTP/1 and HTTP/2 connections and performs version negotiation on HTTPS connections, HTTP connections default to HTTP/1.
 You can specify which HTTP version you want to use or use the `Mint.HTTP1` or `Mint.HTTP2` modules directly if you want to use version-specific features.

 ## Safe-by-default HTTPS